geolffrey/FlightDataAnalyzer/doc/source/DependencyTree.rst

     class NewParameter(Node):
         @classmethod
         def can_operate(cls, available):
-            # New Parameter can work if the following two are available
+            # New Parameter can work if the following two dependencies are available
-            return ('Airspeed', 'Altitude AAL') in available
+            return 'Airspeed' in available and 'Altitude AAL' in available

         def derive(self, aspd=P('Airspeed'), gspd=P('Groundspeed'), alt=P('Altitude AAL')):
             # Check if Groundspeed is available
             if gspd: